dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

 .. dovecot_core:setting:: imapc_features
-   :values: @string
+   :values: @boollist

-   A space-separated list of features, optimizations, and workarounds that can be enabled.
+   List of features, optimizations, and workarounds that can be enabled.

    .. dovecotchanged:: 2.4.0,3.0.0 Several features are now automatically